Coding for Positive Rate in the Source Model Key Agreement Problem: Introduction

-The rest of this paper is organized as follows.
-In Section~\ref{lit-review}, we describe our notation and give definitions.
+This paper is organized as follows.
+In Section~\ref{lit-review}, we describe notation and give definitions.
 We also review the best known bounds for the SK agreement problem, and a characterization of when the SK capacity is positive.
 Our main results are given in Section \ref{main-result} and proved in Section~\ref{sec:Proofs}.